Dorothy Hale: Fictional biography

-Lady Be Good: The Life and Times of Dorothy Hale, written by former NBC News producer Pamela Hamilton, was published on March 31, 2021, to critical acclaim.
-Drawing on original research, the fictionalized biography portrays Hale as a smart, talented, determined woman, upending the widely held belief that Hale was hapless.
+Lady Be Good: The Life and Times of Dorothy Hale, written by former NBC News producer Pamela Hamilton, was published on March 31, 2021.
+Drawing on original research, the novel portrays Hale as a smart, talented, determined woman, upending the widely held belief that Hale was hapless.
 At the heart of the novel is Hale's friendship with Clare Boothe Luce and the life they led together in café society.
-Hamilton spent two decades conducting research on Hale, her life, and her friends.